timm/ABC/README.md

 to "best" or "rest".
 The next example to label is the one that maximizes some _acquisiton function_ e.g. _b/r_.

-### What is New About ABC?
+### What is New About EZR?

 This work builds upon the foundation laid by prior resarch, but it removes some key barriers  that limits the practical use of thsose methods.

-Often we are asked "if ABC just' simplifies existing methods, it is worthy of publciation?".
-If so many past resarechers have explored simplifty (see Table 1), what is new and itneresting about ABC?
+Often we are asked "if EZR just' simplifies existing methods, it is worthy of publciation?".
+If so many past resarechers have explored simplifty (see Table 1), what is new and itneresting about EZR?

 In reply, we say offer the observation that propr simplicity results are alomst uneirsally ignored.
 Each year we interview dozens of